 And How do you use the rings to build resilient and robust bulletproof shoulders?

 I’ve said it before, and I’ll repeat it: if it’s your first day going into training with gymnastic rings and you think you’ll get an iron Cross, your sorely mistaken.
-Every great gymnastic coach understands the idea behind movement progressions and how they can benefit your training if you’re patient and focused.

-Movement Progressions and the Rings
+Movement Progressions And The Rings

 Think about it like this, the first time you walk into the gym, the only thing they let you do with the gymnastic rings is bodyweight-only rows or bodyweight ring push-ups.